 #9: The Teddy Bear Cut — Fluffy, Round, and Ridiculously Cute

-You know that moment when your dog looks so good after a grooming session that you genuinely stop and stare?
-That’s the Teddy Bear Cut energy.
+You know that moment when you are so proud of your dog that you just stop and stare at him?
+Well, this is the Teddy Bear Cut energy.

-This style keeps the coat full and rounded — especially around the face — giving your Morkie that soft, plush look that makes everyone stop on the sidewalk.
-The body stays trimmed to about 1.5 to 2 inches, while the head stays full and fluffy, creating that signature round shape.
+This style keeps the coat full and rounded, especially around the face, giving the Morkie the soft, plush look that everyone seems to stop and gaze at on the sidewalk.
+The body is trimmed to about 1.5 to 2 inches, while the head is left full and fluffy, giving it the round look.

-To get this at home, ask your groomer for rounded scissors (not thinning shears) around the face, and a snap-on comb size 4 for the body.
-The golden-cream tones in this pup’s coat?
-Keep the bleach and harsh shampoos away — a moisturizing oatmeal wash preserves that warm color.
+To get the same look at home, ask your groomer to use rounded scissors (not thinning shears) around the face and a snap-on comb size 4 for the body.
+If you have a pup with golden-cream tones, it’s best to stay away from bleach and harsh shampoos and opt instead for a moisturizing oatmeal wash to keep her color warm.

-Brush daily around the ears.
-Matting hides there first.
+a.
+Brush the ears daily.
+The matting hides there first.

-A slicker brush plus a metal greyhound comb catches the knots your brush misses — which means fewer painful grooming sessions and one much happier dog.
+A slicker brush plus a metal greyhound comb catches the knots my brush doesn’t, which means one less painful grooming session for both of us.

 📸 Photo credit: Instagram @archie_archibald_morkie